 Are you dealing with a pooping puppy?
 Or a urinating Yorkie?
 Don’t give up on Fido just yet!
 Here are some ways you can deal with your housetraining woes:

-- If your dog suddenly begins having “accidents” or if you have been unsuccessful at housetraining, contact a veterinarian right away.
-Resolving health issues may resolve the problem.
+- If your dog suddenly begins having “accidents” or if you have been unsuccessful at housetraining, contact a veterinarian or animal behaviorist right away.
+Determining health issues may resolve the problem.

 - Intact males may be marking, in which case neutering can help significantly (not to mention the added health benefits of neutering).